 |---|---|---|---|

 | Radioactive Iodine (I-131) | A simple injection that kills off the "angry" thyroid cells while leaving the healthy ones alone. | The Gold Standard.
-It's a permanent cure with a 95% success rate.
+The Cornell Feline Health Center describes radioiodine as curative within three months in approximately 95% of all hyperthyroid cases.
 No pills, no surgery. | Expensive upfront.
 Your cat has to stay at a specialized facility for a few days until they aren't "radioactive" anymore. |

 | Daily Meds (Methimazole) | Pills or a gel you rub in their ear to block hormone production. | Great for "test driving" how the kidneys react to lower thyroid levels.
 Budget-friendly in the short term. | Not a cure.
 You have to give it every single day for the rest of their life.
 Some cats get itchy or upset stomachs. |